4. What Does It Mean To Be Born Again?

 How Are We Born Again?

 Let’s review again how men (humans) are first given life (born).

 1. (With the exception of Adam and Eve) In order for the nature of “man” to enter into the world as a living, functioning, breathing human soul requires a woman (women contain the human “ova” or egg).
-The spirit of man (given each of us from God) is born with living human flesh.
+The spirit of man (given to each of us by God) is born with living human flesh.
 All men are considered to be “created creatures” of God and “ALL” men (including Jesus) are given mortal bodies of “flesh” (it’s able to die) and unless some supernatural intervention occurs these bodies will return to dust – (Genesis 3:19)

-2. The Bible, however, indicates that this is distinguishable from that which is required for man (dead or living) to enter into the kingdom of God.
+2. The Bible, however, indicates that this is distinguishable from that which is required for a man (dead or living) to enter into the kingdom of God.
 This is accomplished by a process called Born Again (John 3:7), the question is how?

 (John 3:4) “Nicodemus saith unto him, How can a man be born when he is old? can he enter the second time into his mother’s womb, and be born?”

 (John 3:5) “Jesus answered, Verily, verily, I say unto thee, Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God.”